 Am I eligible to deploy through the Surge Capacity Force?

-- You complete the following online Independent Study courses (https://training.fema.gov/is/)
+- Successful completion of the following required online Independent Study courses and exams through the Emergency Management Institute (EMI) (https://training.fema.gov/is/)

-- IS-102.c Deployment Basics for FEMA Response Partners
+- IS-102.c Preparing for Federal Disaster Operations: FEMA Response Partners

-- IS-700.A National Incident Management System (NIMS), An Introduction
+- IS-0700.b National Incident Management System (NIMS), An Introduction

-Specialized skills are not required to volunteer.
+Specialized skills are not required to become a Member.
 Everyone has skills to provide assistance to those in times of need.
-However, if you have specialized expertise that may be helpful, we ask that you please identify those particularly relevant skill-sets when you sign up and when you deploy.
+However, if you have specialized expertise that may be helpful, we ask that you please identify those particularly relevant skill-sets if you are deployed.

 What Can I Expect Once Deployed?